soomin9106/typescript_motion/README.md

 ## Function
 - Upload : Upload content writing forms (ex. title, body)
 - Deleting : Delete contents that were written by user
+- (To-Do) Editing: : Edit contents that you wrote

 ## UI